DanNixon/Reisen/README.md

 -  Latching front door to hold device in place
 -  Ability to use a thinner material for the screen divider
 -  Configurable cutout for USB/audio connectors
+-  Configurable mounting holes for a head strap